 In 1985, I was in the Philippines just watching “The Price Is Right” on television; on July 21, 1997, I kissed Bob Barker on stage and won a dining room.
 My little brother who used to run around the streets in the fishing town where we grew up is now a councilman for the second-fastest growing city in Colorado.
 My other brother is a police officer.
 One sister is a financial analyst, another is a web developer (also a MENSA member), and the “baby” is a college student and a journalist (published in national zine when she was in high school; contributor to a popular local paper).
 We are still fairly young and just starting out.

 When you see or hear me running around town, playing kickball, going to events, golfing, pub crawling, volunteering, you probably don’t think of me as one.
 But I am an immigrant.

 My Dad retired from the State of Colorado and now “works” at a church (in quotes because he really enjoys it- actually started as a volunteer– and happy that he gets to go to mass every day and hang out with religious people).
-My Mom is about to retire from the State of Colorado’s Department of Public Health.
-I’m a city commissioner, my brother is councilman, my other brother is a lawyer for a state university, one sister is a social worker, and another is in programmer (yay STEM!).
-Sadly, my sister Paz passed away from breast cancer a couple of years ago.
+My Mom recently retired from the State of Colorado’s Department of Public Health.
+I work for a public agency and previously served as a park commissioner, my brother was a councilman and now leads efforts in his county relating to homelessness and equity, my other brother is a lawyer with the State of Colorado Attorney General’s Office working on higher education issues, one sister works for a nonprofit and also in school to get her masters in chaplaincy, and another sister is a programmer (yay STEM!).
+Sadly, my sister Paz passed away from breast cancer in 2015.
 When she was alive, she was by far the most generous. #immigrants #immigrantcontribution